AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SourceObjectInformationType/SourceObjID.md

 SourceObjectInformationType.SourceObjID Property
 ================================================
-AutomationML 2.1 APIGets and sets a value for the SourceObjID attribute of a SourceObjectInformation object.
+Gets and sets a value for the SourceObjID attribute of a SourceObjectInformation object.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)